-I wish men ever got pregnant and had to raise children the way mothers do to realize what a travesty of injustice this clause by CII, Pakistan is.
+I wish men ever got pregnant and had to raise children the way mothers do to realize what a travesty of injustice this clause by Council of Islamic Ideology, Pakistan is.
 It should be the other way round….men must have the permission from women for not using contraception.

-I am glad that contraception is not an issue here like in Catholicism, but if Allah (SWT) allows it, I am sure Almighty has granted this right to women knowing they are the ones who bear the children in their wombs and raise them.
-Making husbands be the police over contraception is injustice and no where in any Quranic/Hadith texts can this be found.
-This is simply a patriarchal attempt by opportunistic men to control women.
+There is little consolation that contraception is not an ‘as big an issue here like in Catholicism'(as often compared by the apologists), but if Allah (SWT) allows it, I am sure the Almighty has granted this right to women knowing they are the ones who bear the children in their wombs and raise them.
+Making husbands be the police over contraception is injustice and no where in any holy texts can this be found.
+Why is it a rocket science that this is simply a patriarchal attempt by opportunistic men to control women?

 Having worked in a conservative community in Makkah, Saudi Arabia in the field of ObGyn/Family Medicine for 14 years, I know exactly what this means.

-I narrate one incident which I clearly remember the details of.
+Here is a true story, which I remember even the details of.

 A 40/41 year old woman with 5 children, eldest in his late teens came to me asking for contraception.
 After discussion on pros & cons, she decided to choose a pill that was appropriate for her age.